jercytryn/copyaihub/index.md

 ---
 ## 🛑 Affiliate Disclosure
 <div class="affiliate-disclosure">
 Some links on this site are affiliate links.
-This means I may earn a commission at **no extra cost to you** if you make a purchase through these links.
+This means I may earn a commission at <strong>no extra cost to you</strong> if you make a purchase through these links.
 Your support helps keep this site running.
 Thank you!
 </div>